Capgemini/powerapps-specflow-bindings/README.md

-# SpecFlow for Dynamics 365
+# SpecFlow for Power Apps
 ## Description

-A SpecFlow bindings library for Dynamics 365.
+A SpecFlow bindings library for Power Apps.
-The aim of this project is to make Dynamics 365 test automation easier, faster and more accessible.
+The aim of this project is to make Power Apps test automation easier, faster and more accessible.
 It does this by providing a library of generic SpecFlow step bindings that adhere to test automation best practices.
-This allows effective automated tests to be written without the dependency on developers who are both proficient with Dynamics 365 and test automation.
+This allows effective automated tests to be written without the dependency on developers who are both proficient with Power Apps and test automation.

 ## Table of Contents